aldrin-labs/ramm-sui/README.md

 * Functions that can be called on RAMMs of any size exist in `ramm_sui::ramm`
 * for 2-asset RAMMs, the module `ramm_sui::interface2` is to be used
 * for 3-asset RAMMs, use `ramm_sui::interface3`
-* any future additions of higher-order RAMMs will follow this pattern: 4-asset RAMMs => `ramm_sui::interface4`, etc.
+  - any future additions of higher-order RAMMs will follow this pattern: 4-asset RAMMs => `ramm_sui::interface4`, etc.
+* mathematical operators related to the RAMM protocol in `ramm_sui::math`

 ### RAMM Internal data